SauceCat/DL-Playground/word_embedding/README.md

 To train the model, our goal is still to minimize the negative log likelihood **-log P(w|wi)**.
 But instead of updating output vectors per word, we update the vectors of the nodes in the binary tree that are in the path from root to leaf node.

+## fastText
+Same as word2vec, but enrich the vocabulary with word ngrams.
+For the fastText method provided by Gensim, hyperparameters for training the model follow the same pattern as Word2Vec, but with three additional parameters:
+- min_n: min length of char ngrams (Default 3)
+- max_n: max length of char ngrams (Default 6)
+- bucket: number of buckets used for hashing ngrams (Default 2000000)

+Parameters min_n and max_n control the lengths of character ngrams that each word is broken down into while training and looking up embeddings.
+If max_n is set to 0, or to be lesser than min_n, no character ngrams are used, and the model effectively reduces to Word2Vec.

 ## Global Vectors for Word Representation (GloVe)